-SUMMER 2014 FINANCIAL AID
+SUMMER 2016 FINANCIAL AID

-Students must submit their 2014-2015 Free Application for Federal Student Aid (FAFSA) to receive Pell Grant.
-To receive a Fee Waiver you must complete a 2014-2015 FAFSA or the 2014-2015 BOG Fee Waiver application, or California Dream Act Application (for AB 540 student).
+Students must submit their 2015-2016 Free Application for Federal Student Aid (FAFSA) to receive Pell Grant.
+To receive a Fee Waiver you must complete a 2016-2017 FAFSA or the 2016-2017 BOG Fee Waiver application.
+Contact the Financial Aid and Scholarship Office for more information.